scunning1987/channelPlayoutManagementUI/README.md

 14. Click **Add Tag**

 15. In the **Key** field, enter 'Name', in the **Value** field, enter the name for this server.
-For Example : Channel_Playout_Host.
+For Example : Channel_Playout_Control.
 This name will appear in the EC2 console when it is deployed

 16. Click **Next: Configure Security Group**